“Great Power comes with Great Responsibility”

 IAS, one of the civil services is coveted as the most prestigious job in the country, as no other profession stands in front of it.
 This civil service job gives one the power, fame, respect and everything that anyone would desire.
 To be an IAS Officer should be considered as an opportunity to serve the country people and beneficially contribute to society.

 As an IAS Officer, one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public is not to be underestimated as fools”!

 Hence, ethics and integrity in work is necessary for civil servants and hope this is why Ethics, Integrity and Aptitude Paper was included in the civil services exam.

-So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharge their duties and responsibility.
+So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharging their duties and responsibility.

 In this article, some of the vital qualities are discussed that an IAS officer should possess to honour public belief and not infringe